Wheest/wheest.github.io/_posts/2023-08-16-thesis_ratios.md

 I recently submitted my PhD thesis, in which I cited 1741 authors (1392 unique authors) over 319 papers.
 I was interested in the composition of my bibliography; therefore I've cobbled together [some code](https://github.com/Wheest/bib-boi/blob/main/bib_stats.py) to analyse it.
 The first analysis I have run estimates the gender ratio of the authors I cite.
-The most reliable estimate of my gender ratio is 11.6:1 for men:women.
+The most reliable estimate of my gender ratio is 11.6-to-1 for men-to-women.
 I discuss my methodology more below.

 <!--more-->